skx/implant/README.md

 ## Users

-The application uses itself, to embed the template file which is written to `static.go`.
-In addition to that severla of my small applications use this library, for example:
+The application uses itself to embed the template file which is written to `static.go`.
+In addition to that several of my small applications use this library, for example:

 * https://github.com/skx/dns-api-go